MicrosoftDocs/windows-dev-docs/hub/package-manager/package/winget-validation-troubleshooter.md

 # Troubleshoot Windows Package Manager failures

-This article shows you how to get more information about failed pull requests.
-When Windows Package Manager processes manifest files in a pipeline, it [displays labels](winget-validation.md#pull-request-labels) to communicate validation progress.
+This article shows you how to get more information about failed Windows Package Manager manifest validation in a pipeline.
+Pull request processing [displays labels](winget-validation.md#pull-request-labels) to communicate validation progress.
 If validation fails, you can investigate the labels to understand the failure better.

-To investigate pull request failure, take the following steps:
+To investigate validation pull request failure, take the following steps:

 1. A pull request failure appears at the bottom of the web page with the string **Some checks were not successful**.
 Select the **Details** link next to a failed validation to go to the Azure Pipelines page.